johnconnor-1985/shaper-compact/README.md

 bash install.sh
 ```

-Please launch the Updater only from Updated Manager in Maisail/KlipperScreen
+Please launch the Updater only from Update Manager in Mainsail/KlipperScreen